clovenbradshaw-ctrl/hyphae/manual.md

 ### Start Simple

 Don't try to map out everything upfront.
-Create 1-2 initial activities and let structure emerge through completion and spawning.
+Create 1-2 initial activities and let structure emerge as you complete stages and add the next ones.

 ### Use Descriptive Titles